Language policy in Ukraine: First vote

-On 4 October 2018, the Verkhovna Rada (the Ukrainian parliament) voted with a majority of 261 MPs in the first reading of a new language law (bill n.
-5670-d, "On Protecting the Functioning of the Ukrainian Language as the State Language").
+On 4 October 2018, the Verkhovna Rada (the Ukrainian parliament) voted with a majority of 261 MPs in the first reading of a new language law (bill No.5670-d, "On Protecting the Functioning of the Ukrainian Language as the State Language").
 Thereafter, the bill "was prepared for second reading for about four months.
-During this time, the Verkhovna Rada's committee on culture and spirituality worked out over 2,000 amendments to the document that were proposed by people's deputies.
+During this time, the Verkhovna Rada's Committee on culture and spirituality worked out over 2,000 amendments to the document that were proposed by people's deputies.
 In particular, the document proposes creating the national commission on the standards of the state language and introducing the post of commissioner for the protection of the state language.
 Lawmakers started considering the document at second reading on February 28.
 The Verkhovna Rada continue[d] to review amendments to the bill during March 12–15 [2019]."
 The Council of Europe asked the Verkhovna Rada to postpone the adoption of the bill until the post-election period.

-Second vote and signature
+Second vote and signing

 On 25 April 2019, the Ukrainian parliament adopted the law.
-Patriarch Filaret and former Ukrainian President Viktor Yushchenko were present in the parliament during the vote.
+Patriarch Filaret and former Ukrainian president Viktor Yushchenko were present in the parliament during the vote.
 On the same day pro-Russian members of the Ukrainian Parliament blocked the chairman, Andriy Parubiy, from signing it by introducing two draft resolutions to repeal the law.
 "If parliament d[id] not support these resolutions, [Parliament chairman] Andriy Parubiy ha[d] the right to sign the law and forward it to the President of Ukraine to get his signature on it."
-In total, four appeals to cancel the law were submitted, and it was planned that the parliament would vote on those on 14 May 2019.
-Parubiy declared that after the parliament will have rejected those appeals, he will sign the law and that the Ukrainian President will sign it "without delay."
+In total, four motions of appeal to cancel the law were submitted, and it was planned that the parliament would vote on those on 14 May 2019.
+Parubiy declared that after the parliament would have rejected those appeals, he would sign the law, and that the Ukrainian President would sign it "without delay."

 Then President Petro Poroshenko called the adoption of the law by the Ukrainian parliament "a historic decision" and said he would sign the law as soon as he received it from parliament.
 Poroshenko also said that the law "would not have been approved without Andriy Parubiy".

-Parliament chairman Parubiy signed the law on 14 May 2019, after the four draft bills to cancel the bill n.
-5670-d were rejected by parliament.
+Parliament chairman Parubiy signed the law on 14 May 2019, after the four draft bills to cancel the bill No.5670-d were rejected by parliament.
 Parubiy said that the law "will be signed by the president of Ukraine in the coming hours or days."
 On 15 May 2019, President Poroshenko, in his last week in office, signed the law.

 On 21 June 2019, the Constitutional Court received a petition from 51 members of the Ukrainian Parliament demanding that the law be checked for constitutionality.
 On 14 July 2021, the Constitutional Court ruled the law as constitutional.